Hunter Biden slammed by judge for 'duplicitous' bid to delay paternity proceedings; parties eye new settlement

 But soon afterward, the parties said they had reached a "global, final settlement of all issues" -- a surprising turn of events that still needs the court's approval.
 The abrupt about-face, if approved by Independence County Circuit Court Judge Holly Meyer, would mean that Biden would not need to turn over a slew of financial information to the court.

 Republicans have said the information could contain damaging evidence of the younger Biden's overseas business dealings and possible corruption in a presidential election year.
+Hunter is the son of former Vice President Joe Biden, now the front-runner for the 2020 Democratic presidential nomination.

 Saying Biden has already been "given considerable leniency regarding continuances and delay," Meyer ruled it was unreasonable for Biden to cite his wife's pregnancy to call for another delay.
 The pregnancy, Meyer noted, was "well known to all when the date of March 13, 2020 for a hearing in Arkansas was agreed upon by the defense and set by the Court."